safespring/docs/content/backup/howto/windows-recovery.md

     initially be provided to you, but you should definitely make sure that it looks like the way you want it.
     ![Cloutility Dashboard](../images/tbmr-volume-layout.png)
-    On the left-hand side you can see the backed-up volumes.
+    On the left-hand side you can see the current volumes.
 On the right, you have the proposed layout.
 An **exclamation mark (!)** means that the object will be formatted/partitioned.
 If it is blank where the (!) should be, then it means the object will be ignored.
 Right-click the disks and partitions